-- Investigate the impact technological advancements had on Westward Expansion - Analyze the population growth and the economic systems that grew in each new territory
+- Investigate the impact technological advancements had on Westward Expansion - Analyze the population growth and the economic systems that grew in each new territory - Use primary source accounts of people moving West to detail the harsh conditions against the feelings of Manifest Destiny

-Week Two & Three:
+Week Two & Three :

-- Explore how Westward Expansion caused economic growth but at the same time societal strain based on the issue of slavery in new territories - o Interpret the federal vs state issues with slavery - New expansion leads to new political motivations displayed most prominently in the "Jacksonian Era" - o Debate Jackson's presidency and its legacy with Indigenous Peoples - Discuss the wave of immigrants and the dawn of nativism in America - o Compare these first ideas of anti-immigration to modern immigration issues
+- Explore how Westward Expansion caused economic growth but at the same time societal strain based on the issue of slavery in new territories - Interpret the federal vs state issues with slavery by using a jig saw activity where students will review the Supreme Court cases: McCulloch v Maryland, Martin v Hunter's Lessee, Gibbons v.
+Ogden - New expansion leads to new political motivations displayed most prominently in the "Jacksonian Era" - Debate Jackson's presidency and its legacy with Indigenous Peoples - Write a DBQ answering the question, "Should Jackson be on the \$20 bill?" - Discuss the wave of immigrants and the dawn of nativism in America - Read the ideas of anti immigration using primary source documents and political cartoons - Compare and Contrast early anti- immigration sentiment with modern anti- immigration policies

-- Evaluate how all the previous themes led the US to becoming a market society - o Explain the factory system of the North vs the plantation system in the South - Predict how these tensions could possibly fracture America's societal structure
+- Evaluate how all the previous themes led the US to becoming a market society - Explain the factory system of the North vs the plantation system in the South - Predict how these tensions could possibly fracture America's societal structure